 To make things easier, you can also introduce a universal search bar on the website.
 The search bar can be made to remain static on all pages.
 Website visitors can use it when they want to look up information or find products.

-Thanks to Google, we have all become habitual to searching for information and finding it instantly rather than going through a maze to locate it ourselves.
-So, having a logical product category and a universal search bar can make a huge difference to your website’s conversion rate.
+Thanks to Google, we have all become habitual in searching for information and finding it instantly rather than going through a maze to locate it ourselves.
+So, having a logical product category and a universal search bar can significantly affect your website’s conversion rate.

 Tactic 3: Optimize the product page

-As much as product categories, individual product pages also play a significant role in maximizing conversion rate.
-In fact, we can consider them to be the crucial piece that covers the last leg in conversion.
-It is at the individual product page that a customer makes the final decision to buy or not.
+As much as product categories, individual product pages also play a significant role in maximizing Shopify conversion rate.
+We can consider them to be the crucial piece that covers the last leg in conversion.
+It is on the individual product page that a customer decides to buy.

-Hence, it is necessary that the product page has maximum information that will help the customer make a decision quickly and confidently.
+Hence, the product page must have complete information that will help the customer make a decision quickly and confidently.
 Product description, imagery, and videos go a long way in aiding this.

 The product description should be as descriptive as possible.
 Ideally, it should be more than what the manufacturer’s description is.
 It should call out the product’s benefits, the USPs, the do’s and don’ts.
 Further, it should also indicate warranty/guarantee information, shipping, and returns policy.

-Tactic 4: Solve Abandoned Carts problem with Email Marketing
+Tactic 4: Solve the Abandoned carts problem with Email Marketing

-If bringing visitors to your website is half the battle, making them complete the transaction, that is, concluding a checkout, is the rest of the battle.
+If bringing visitors to your website is half the battle, making them complete the transaction, that is, concluding a checkout, is the rest of the fight.
 Unfortunately, more than 77.5% of customers abandon their shopping carts.
-That is, they close the tab, do not make the payment, or just abandon the transaction.
+They close the tab, do not make the payment, or abandon the transaction.
 This phenomenon is commonly referred to as shopping cart abandonment and is a huge detriment to conversion rate maximization.

-The personalized email can act as a reminder and, along with the offer, might help in nudging the visitor to complete the purchase.
+The personalized email can act as a reminder and, along with the offer, might help nudge the visitor to complete the purchase.
 Eventually, this lifts the conversion rate and also sales revenue.

 Tactic 5: Use FOMO to your advantage

-FOMO or Fear Of Missing Out, is what is driving the world right now.
+FOMO, or Fear Of Missing Out, is driving the world.
 FOMO creates a sense of urgency or limited availability that will push customers into making a buying decision immediately, or they might never get that opportunity again.

 In eCommerce, this has tremendous benefits.
 Your business doesn’t need a season or a special occasion to use FOMO.
-You can always use clearance sale, weekend sale, or XYZ as a trigger to create FOMO.
+You can always use clearance sales, weekend sales, or XYZ as a trigger to create FOMO.
 The only limit is creativity.
-What FOMO does is make customers make impulsive purchases that otherwise they may not even consider had the offer been not presented.
+FOMO makes customers make impulsive purchases that otherwise they may not even consider whether the offer had been presented.

 While there are several ways to use FOMO, the most common way is to use a timer or a clock that shows a countdown for the offer’s expiry.
 This can be displayed on your Shopify store’s homepage or any product page.

 Alternatively, you also indicate a last date for the offer to instill a sense of urgency in the customer to make a purchase.
-The offer could be anything ranging from free shipping to express delivery, massive discounts, freebies, etc.
+The offer could range from free shipping to express delivery, massive discounts, freebies, etc.

 Tactic 6: Improve your page-loading speed

-Page-loading speed is an often under-rated website experience signal.
-A fast-loading online store has higher chances of conversion than a store that takes forever to load.
-There are several elements that could slow down a page from loading.
-The HD images, product videos, or even cluttered backend code can cause a page to slow down.
+Page-loading speed is an often underrated website experience signal.
+A fast-loading online store has a higher chance of conversion than a store that takes forever to load.
+Several elements could slow down a page from loading.
+The HD images, product videos, or cluttered backend code can cause a page to slow down.

-A slow website is a serious stressor for website visitors.
-They would be quick to close the tab and move on to other tasks.
+A slow website is a severe stressor for website visitors.
+They would quickly close the tab and move on to other tasks.
 Hence, the need to improve your page-loading speed.

-As the time taken to load a page increases, the probability of bounce also increases significantly.
+As the time to load a page increases, the probability of bounce also increases significantly and helps in improving the Shopify conversion rate.
 Google has found in its study how at each stage of delay, the chances of bounce increase.

 Here are some pointers that can help improve things: